TartFroYo/Portfolio/README.md

 This project demonstrates the impact of machine learning in healthcare analytics and the importance of carefully selecting and evaluating models for medical diagnosis.

-[Predicting Hazardous Near-Earth Objects ](https://github.com/TartFroYo/Predicting-Hazardous-Near-Earth-Objects/tree/main): need to add description in this repo
+[Predicting Hazardous Near-Earth Objects ](https://github.com/TartFroYo/Predicting-Hazardous-Near-Earth-Objects/tree/main):

-This project analyzes data on near-Earth objects (NEOs) to predict which may pose a potential threat.
-Using Python, we performed exploratory data analysis (EDA) to identify key trends and features, then applied machine learning models to classify NEOs based on their hazard potential.
-Visualizations and statistical insights helped refine predictions and improve model accuracy.
+Near-Earth Objects (NEOs) pose a potential threat to our planet, making their early detection critical for risk assessment and mitigation.
+In this project, we analyzed a NASA dataset containing over 338,000 observations of asteroids to predict whether an NEO is hazardous.
+We conducted exploratory data analysis (EDA) to identify key features influencing an asteroid’s risk level, including size, velocity, and brightness.
+Using machine learning models such as k-Nearest Neighbors, Naïve Bayes, Decision Trees, and Random Forest, we evaluated classification performance, ultimately achieving 91% accuracy with Random Forest.
+This project highlights the power of data science in space safety, contributing to the ongoing efforts to monitor and respond to potential asteroid threats.

 **Time Series Forecasting**